Headshot of Dr Singh

 Consultant Rheumatologist and General (Internal) Medicine Physician

 I am a Consultant Rheumatologist and General (Internal) Medicine Physician based at the Royal Free Hospital in Hampstead, a major tertiary referral centre in London.
-I aim to provide holistic, evidence-based care to all my patients — whether they are seeking a diagnosis, a second opinion, or ongoing management for a known condition.

 • Psoriatic arthritis